Ifescohub/password-generator/README.md

 # Password Generator App

-This is a solution to the [scrimba solo project](https://scrimba.com/allcourses).
+This is a solution to the [Scrimba Password Generator Solo Project](https://scrimba.com/allcourses).

 ## Table of contents